nonkerdoob/SmokelessCPU-Guides/Guides/BIOS/BIOS_CRISIS.md

+>[!NOTE]
+>22 May 2025.
+There have been slight modifications to the guide to make it up to date.

 # What is this?
 InsydeH2O BIOS has a modality, called Crisis Mode, that allows you to flash a BIOS from a USB Stick.
 This means that you can use it to flashback **"semi-bricked"** bios